or click image to search using:

 CRUD Billiard Rules History

-The crud billiard rules are predominently observed in Canada.
+The official CRUD Billiard Rules are predominently observed in Canada.

-The governing body for crud billiard rules is the American CRUD Players Association (ACPA).
+The official governing body for CRUD Billiard Rules is the American CRUD Players Association (ACPA).

-CRUD Billiard Rules belong to the cueless billiards category of cue sports.
-Cueless billiards is a newly developing form if billiards where no cue sticks are used to move the balls around the table.
+The CRUD Billiard Rules article belongs to the Cueless Billiard Game Rules category.
+Cueless billiards is a newly developing form of billiards where no cue sticks are used to move the balls around the table.

 CRUD Billiard Rules Comments

-There was a decent contingent of crud players at Princeton University from around 1992/3 to 1998 at a few of the eating clubs there.
-The rules were similar to those shown here, although no deliberate contact/blocking was allowed.
-However, incidental contact (and a few hits by balls to the chest and face!) did occur frequently.
-Looking through the rules here, the idea of the game is similar, although play was w/out teams and most of the details for our rules were homegrown (could only shoot from the opposite short side, for example).
-Interestingly, I don't know of any direct military link that brought the game to campus.
+There was a decent contingent of CRUD pool players at Princeton University from around 1992 to 1998 at a few of the eating clubs there.
+The CRUD rules were similar to those shown here, although there was no deliberate contact or blocking allowed.
+However, incidental contact, and a few hits by balls to the chest and face did occur frequently.
+Looking through the rules here, the idea of the game is similar, although play was without teams and most of the details for our rules were homegrown e.g. you could only shoot from the opposite short side, etc. Interestingly, I don't know of any direct military link that brought the game to campus.